 "Why couldn't we play with him?"
 Boar asked.
 "There's no way a four year-old would be able to understand our training.
 If we turned it into a game however..."

-And so they did, turning the night training into a game that had calmed the frightened boy down, and got him to relax around his new teammates.
+And so they did, turning that night's night training into a game that had calmed the frightened boy down, and got him to relax around his new teammates.
 That had been the night that Naruto had connected with Lynx who had devised the rules for their "game".

 Naruto had grown up to be an interesting child in the years since he had left ANBU for his own good and joined the regular ninja forces, attending the Academy after leaving ANBU in reverse of a normal ninja career.
 In many ways though, the boy was still the child who had run missions alongside him and his teammates, thinking them all a game.
 He'd proven it any number of times over the years when he had run several ANBU teams in circles around the village, and had managed to paint the Hokage monument in broad daylight, not getting caught until the vandalism had already begun, despite the fact that there were guards posted to prevent such things.

-Naruto's training in ANBU had focused less on Chakra and Jutsu, and more on speed, and stealth, and observation, and a hundred other little things that one needed to survive a mission more than you needed fancy Jutsu.
-The boy seemed to subconsciously remember these things at times, though the conscious memories of them were gone, lost to whatever Itachi had done after he had taken Naruto home with him after that last mission, and Naruto had come back without any memory of the fact that Lynx had died, or any awareness of the lost time between Lynx's death and then.
+Naruto's training in ANBU had focused less on Chakra and Jutsu, and more on speed, and stealth, and observation, and a hundred other little things that one needed to survive a mission more than you needed fancy Jutsu that were usually little more than a distraction unless you were involved in a heavy Ninjutsu battle.
+The boy seemed to subconsciously remember his training at times, though the conscious memories of it was gone.
+Lost to whatever Itachi had done after he had taken Naruto home with him after that last mission and Naruto had come back without any memory of the fact that Lynx had died, or any awareness of the lost time between Lynx's death and then amongst far too many other things.

 Beneath the tree in which he was perched, Sakura had joined the fight, siding with Sasuke against Naruto, turning the row even louder as she yelled at Naruto and attacked him on Sasuke's behalf despite the fact that Sasuke didn't appreciate such gestures.
 Sighing, he once again went down there to break up the fight before the team destroyed the garden they were weeding.
 He could tell that his students were restless, because he felt the same.
 The team would not be going on anymore C Ranks until they could get over their differences however...